Survivor Cambodia opened its sixth episode with Jeff Probst visiting the Ta Keo tribe’s camp in the middle of the night, where he woke up Terry Deitz.

 The paper reports that Terry’s contract with CBS prevented him from talking about this: “Because of contractual obligations with Survivor Cambodia, which began filming May 31, Terry is not allowed to speak about the show’s content or his logistical dilemma.”

-In July, before the eventual heart transplant, Terry posted this to Facebook:
+On July 11, 2015, before the eventual heart transplant, Terry posted this photo to Facebook with the caption: